uprial/customnukes/README.md

 * All special blocks and repeaters will be saved after server reload.

-* Additionally there is a good help in the configuration file (config.yml) and error messages with explanation what exactly is wrong in your config (in console logs).
+* Additionally, there is a good help in the configuration file (config.yml) and error messages with an explanation of what exactly is wrong in your config (in console logs).

 ## Commands